Bourbon lot picked on the 16th week of harvest

 Bright with a sugary, velvety mouthfeel great for single-cup brews

-This coffee has the brightness of lime juice, balanced by sweetness of dates, resulting in a pleasing aftertaste and velvety mouthfeel.
-We recommend brewing this light roasted coffee at 1:16 ratio, with water at 208-210F, a medium grind, and 3-3.5 minute brew time.
+This coffee has the sweetness of toffee laced with hibiscus and lime.
+We recommend brewing this light roasted coffee at 1:16.5 ratio, with water at 208-210F, a medium grind, and 3-3.5 minute brew time.